 There was no consensus among the leaders, says the APIB.
 Many declined the offer, "[Insisting] that representatives of the government should come out of Congress and talk to all the Indigenous Peoples present."
 However, a committee of 31 Indigenous leaders decided to meet with the acting President of the House, Andrew Vargas (PT-PR) to discuss PEC 215 and PLP 227.

 At that point, "The Indigenous then decided to stop activity at the Axis Monument, above the Ministry of Justice.
 The car of government spokesman, congressman Candido Vaccarezza (of the Labor Party-PT of São Paulo), was stopped in the middle of the demonstration and Indigenous participants wrapped his car with toilet paper, and hung bills and coins on the windshield."

 APIB explains that "Vaccarezza is the chairman of the Joint Committee (House and Senate) of the proposed Supplementary Law Bill (PLP) 227, which deals with regulations to Article 6 of the Constitution, in relation to exceptions to the exclusive use of the Indigenous Peoples to their lands."

 At another point during the protest, "[four] large photos were the target of Indigenous arrows, one of President Dilma Rousseff, one of her chief of staff, Gleisi Hoffmann, and the other two, the president of the National Confederation of Agriculture (CNA) and Senator Katia Abreu.
 Following a ritual dance around the photos, they stepped on them."

-Later in the day, after the meeting was held, the Indigenous demonstrators returned to their camp where they held an assembly with Congressman Lincoln Portela.
-During the assembly, the Indigenous Peoples agreed to meet with a congressional group on Oct.3, at 11:00 am.
+Later in the day, the Indigenous demonstrators returned to their camp where they held an assembly with Congressman Lincoln Portela.
+During the assembly, the Indigenous Peoples agreed to meet with a congressional group on Oct.
+3 for further discussion.